Federal Elections

 d.
 Senator

-Which of the following describe two responsibilities of provincial or territorial government?
+Which of the following describes two responsibilities of provincial or territorial governments?

 a.
 Policing and citizenship